 The Abingdon Arms regularly hosts event so keep an eye out for the next one.

-The website for The Abingdon Arms is currently under development by tghe pub's new tenants - Aimeee Bronock, Tom Bronock and Joe Walton and we will add a link to their websiet as soon as it is available.
-Meanwhile, if you want to read how the local community successfully purchased the pub, took it into community ownership and thus prserved it as an asset for future generations, click on the link to the Beckley & Area Community Benefit Society.
+The Abingdon Arms is owned by the Community and is the pub's tenants - Aimeee Bronock, Tom Bronock and Joe Walton.
+Please visit www.theabingdonarms.co.uk for more details.
+If you want to read how the local community successfully purchased the pub, took it into community ownership and thus prserved it as an asset for future generations, click on the link to the Beckley & Area Community Benefit Society.

 The Abingdon Arms (circa1700) is located in the pretty village of Beckley, five minutes off the A40 and 10 minutes north of Oxford City.